Datttta/My_Notes/to-do.md

 == Inbox ==
 - [ ] _
-- [ ] how to see free/used space in disk in arch linux
 - [ ] fix pacman -syu error
 - [ ] fix sddm
 - [ ] use a virtual machine to test if you can have all your dotfiles back on another pc